 For each quality metric, we also show one standard deviation of its value.
 This helps you understand how stable the metric (and thus the model performance) is.

-At the moment, you cannot change or add custom quality metrics.
-This functionality will be available later in the roadmap.
-Right now, our goal is to give you a helpful report that works out of the box to cover a variety of applications.
+You can change or add custom quality metrics.
+Our goal is to give you a helpful report that works out of the box to cover a variety of applications.
+However, if you want to add your own metric, you can implement it as well.

 For this, the report provides some extra information.